Malcolm Carson

-Malcolm Darryl Carson (November 1, 1959 - September 22, 2020) was an American professional football player who was a guard for one game in the National Football League (NFL).
+Malcolm Darryl Carson (November 1, 1959 – September 22, 2020) was an American professional football player who was a guard for one game in the National Football League (NFL).

 Carson was born and raised in Birmingham, Alabama and attended Hayes High School.
 He played collegiately at the University of Tennessee at Chattanooga.

 Carson was signed as an undrafted free agent by the Minnesota Vikings during the 1984 offseason.
-He dressed for the season opening game vs the San Diego Chargers, but was waived a few days later.
+He dressed for the season opening game against the San Diego Chargers, but was waived a few days later.